 Contracts for difference are contracts between two parties, typically described as "buyer" and "seller", stipulating that the seller will pay to the buyer the difference between the current value of an asset and its value at contract time (if the difference is negative, then the buyer pays instead to the seller) and can be used to secure a profit or avoid a loss by reference to fluctuations in the value or price of equities or financial instruments or in an index of such equities or financial instruments.
-Realised and unrealised gain/(loss) on contracts for difference are recognised in the Statement of Comprehensive Income in Net realised and unrealised gain/(loss) on financial assets and financial liabilities at fair value through profit or loss and foreign exchange.
+Realised and unrealised gain/(loss) on contracts for difference are contained in Net realised and unrealised gain/(loss) on financial assets and financial liabilities at fair value through profit or loss and foreign exchange.